NekkiNeks/xresources-theme-plus/README.md

-# Xresources Theme
+# Xresources Theme Plus

 This extensions for Visual Studio Code adds a **real time updated theme** that is dynamically generated from the color palette in your existing Xresources file.
 This fork just adds some changes for `.Xresources` properties, such as `*.background`, `*.foreground` and `*.cursorColor`.
 I also added some styling minor changes as shadows, shades of some colors and colors of syntax tokens.
+I Also changed icon as a little joke about simplified gradient logos trend 😛

 <!-- ## Screenshots